hargoniX/master/thesis/thesis.typ

 erasure_ is a well-established approach and is used by both the Lean code generator and the Rocq code extractor @coqerasure.
 The core idea is to introduce a new type, $"Erased"$, with a single value $qed : "Erased"$.
-When a proof term needs to be removed, it gets replaced it with $qed$, and if a binder binds a proof, the bound type gets replaced with $"Erased"$.
+When a proof term needs to be removed, it gets replaced with $qed$, and if a binder binds a proof, the bound type gets replaced with $"Erased"$.

 The elimination of dependent inductive types expands on prior work by Cruanes and Blanchette
 @nunchakudtt.
-Their approach takes a dependent inductive type and generates two new types, a non-dependent version for carrying the data and an inductive predicate to restrict the shape of the data as required by the dependent type.
+Their approach takes a dependent inductive type and generates two new types: a non-dependent version for carrying the data and an inductive predicate to restrict the shape of the data as required by the dependent type.
 Then, the dependent type gets replaced with the non-dependent one, and the predicate is enforced upon it as needed.